 The cooperation is part of K Group’s long-term work to ensure sustainable fish populations.
 The K Group has strictly followed WWF Finland's Seafood Guide recommendations and K Group's own fish and shellfish policy will turn 10 next year.
 According to the policy, K Group will not, for example, sell endangered fish species – fish marked with a red traffic light sign in WWF Finland's Seafood Guide.

 “K Group has been an important partner for us in earlier times and is strongly committed to WWF Finland's recommendations and we are delighted that we are now working together on a tangible project,” says Erkkilä.

-Follow the progress of the cooperation and see animation showing Finland’s migratory fish populations as well as their spawning grounds and the positive effects that removing barriers can have (in Finnish).
+Follow the progress of the cooperation and see below the animation showing Finland’s migratory fish populations as well as their spawning grounds and the positive effects that removing barriers can have.